Cristina Vee: Anime

-When Vee was younger, she wanted to become an animator, but after watching Sailor Moon, she was inspired to become a voice actor at 12 years old.
-By 16, Vee said she had four years of internet voice acting.
-She had attended Anime Expo multiple times as a fan and participated in their AX Idol voice-over contest.
-In 2004, she joined a voice-over panel where she helped work some of the equipment and then got a card from Wendee Lee to audition for several shows with Bang Zoom!
+Vee originally wanted to become an animator, but was inspired to become a voice actor at the age of 12 after watching Sailor Moon.
+By 16, she had accumulated four years of voice acting for amateur online projects.
+She attended Anime Expo multiple times as a fan and participated in their AX Idol voice-over contest.
+In 2004, she joined a voice-over panel where she controlled some of the equipment and was given a card from Wendee Lee to audition for several shows with Bang Zoom!
 Entertainment, including Samurai Champloo.
 Her first major role was Kanaria in Rozen Maiden.
 In 2008, she voiced the title character in Aika R-16: Virgin Mission, Louise in The Familiar of Zero, and Nanoha in Magical Girl Lyrical Nanoha.
 She portrayed the live-action Haruhi Suzumiya in the promotional videos for the second The Melancholy of Haruhi Suzumiya series, and performed as her at various events.